attraclab/jmoab_ros2/README.md

 ```

-so observe that at which `/jmoab/wheels_cmd` value the wheels are almost not moving at all, left and right could be different values as well.
+so observe that at which `/jmoab/wheels_cmd` value the wheels stop moving but seems to start moving, left and right could be different values as well.
 Then check on `l_sbus` and `r_sbus` which printing out, so that is the upper deadband where the motors could start to spin forward.

 Then put those value into the parameters file at [config/pwmcart_params.yaml](https://github.com/attraclab/jmoab_ros2/blob/master/config/pwmcart_params.yaml), at `sbus_left_max_db` and `sbus_right_max_db`.